lorcan2440/lorcan2440.github.io/content/authors/admin/_index.md

 ---

 Hi!
-I'm a recent engineering graduate living in Leeds, UK after finishing my Master's degree in bioengineering and mechanical engineering at the University of Cambridge.
+I'm a recent engineering graduate living in Shropshire, UK after finishing my Master's degree in bioengineering and mechanical engineering at the University of Cambridge.
 I'm currently heading into a Graduate Engineering role at Scottish Power.

 My website showcases the main projects I've worked on and experience I've gained both at university and independently.